Green nanotechnology: Water filtration

 Nanofiltration is a relatively recent membrane filtration process used most often with low total dissolved solids water such as surface water and fresh groundwater, with the purpose of softening (polyvalent cation removal) and removal of disinfection by-product precursors such as natural organic matter and synthetic organic matter.
 Nanofiltration is also becoming more widely used in food processing applications such as dairy, for simultaneous concentration and partial (monovalent ion) demineralisation.

 Nanofiltration is a membrane filtration based method that uses nanometer sized cylindrical through-pores that pass through the membrane at a 90°.
 Nanofiltration membranes have pore sizes from 1-10 Angstrom, smaller than that used in microfiltration and ultrafiltration, but just larger than that in reverse osmosis.
 Membranes used are predominantly created from polymer thin films.
 Materials that are commonly used include polyethylene terephthalate or metals such as aluminum.
 Pore dimensions are controlled by pH, temperature and time during development with pore densities ranging from 1 to 106 pores per cm2.
 Membranes made from polyethylene terephthalate and other similar materials, are referred to as "track-etch" membranes, named after the way the pores on the membranes are made.
 "Tracking" involves bombarding the polymer thin film with high energy particles.
 This results in making tracks that are chemically developed into the membrane, or "etched" into the membrane, which are the pores.
-Membranes created from metal such as alumina membranes, are made by electrochemically growing a thin layer of aluminum oxide from aluminum metal in an acidic medium.
+Membranes created from metal such as alumina membranes, are made by electrochemically growing a thin layer of aluminum oxide from aluminum in an acidic medium.

 Some water-treatment devices incorporating nanotechnology are already on the market, with more in development.
 Low-cost nanostructured separation membranes methods have been shown to be effective in producing potable water in a recent study.